 My name is Helena Brener, I am clinical psychologist and therapist of existential school.
 I live and work in Odessa, Ukraine.
+My qualification is confirmed by state diploma of University of Ukraine and by diploma of Institute of Humanistic and Existential Psychology (Lithuania), its also approved by the certificate of European Association of Psychotherapy.
 I offer long and short-term counseling and therapy in Russian and English languages to individuals and couples struggling with situations which are experienced as difficult and hard to be resolved.
 Living in these unresolved issues tends to accumulate its negative impact inhibiting personal and professional development and causing growing feeling of frustration and unhappiness.
 In this case counseling or therapy can be found effective in finding a way out of these hard internal experiences.

 I specialize helping with such issues as:

 All of us face life difficulties and in most of the cases, therapy is not necessary and obligatory requested to overcome those and to improve our life’s quality.
 We turned out to be strong enough to be born and survive till our age coping with challenges more or less successfully.
 We can cope with a lot but is it really a best solution to cope all alone?

 Psychotherapy is complementary and effective instrument for own life’s creation in accordance with our needs and intentions.
 Talking to therapist we can work with different issues including dissatisfaction of life, self-esteem and realization.
 This help ourselves in better understanding and knowing ourselves and developing our personality.
 Though it happens when we face even more complicated life challenges and than meeting a therapist can help to survive pain and crisis, to take in the situation and define required actions.
 For those of us suffering from depression and neurotic conditions psychological support will be essential for recovery.